eqqn/back2theroots/tcm.md

 https://github.com/M4LV0/PRTG-Network-Monitor-RCE
 psexec.py pentest@10.10.10.152
-impacket psexec - execute procces remotely if you have creds. cool. need to learn more of these windows features... video lesson - look at the official docs for directories , and sometimes it may allow you to refer to them directly..
+impacket psexec - execute procces remotely if you have creds. cool. need to learn more of these windows features...
+#### video lesson -
+look at the official docs for directories , and sometimes it may allow you to refer to them directly.. wmiexec.py of the impacket can also give you a semi-interactive shell ( and smbexec.py)